Help keep our prices low: Share with Friends

 Spearheads and stone knives used by the Paleo-Indians are the oldest evidence of human presence in Nova Scotia.
 The artifacts have been radiocarbon dated to around 10,600 years BC!
 Mostly the Mi’kmaq tribe subsequently inhabited Nova Scotia and during the first 150 years of European settlement, colonies consisted of Mi’kmaqs and Catholic Acadians.

 Latin for New Scotland, Nova Scotia eventually evolved into one of the four founding provinces of Canada in 1867.

 The Culture of Nova Scotia

-The varied wildness of the landscape here is home to some of the most hospitable people you’ll every meet.
+The varied wildness of the landscape in Nova Scotia Canada is home to some of the most hospitable people you’ll ever meet.
 Music and dance are also an inherent part of the culture and many legendary musicians like Hank Snow, Anne Murray, and Sarah McLachlan have their roots in Nova Scotia.
 Alexander Graham Bell and equestrian jumper Ian Millar were also both from Nova Scotia.

 This Maritime province is home to countless artisans who work in leather, glass, wood, pottery, pewter, and stained glass.
 As well, pulsing strongly just beneath the surface, Nova Scotia is alive with authentic Canadian art, Acadian music, and live theatre.